bherrmann7/simple-geb/talk.md

     - A web page is a horrid scary mess

 - Whats the solution?
-    - talking with the browser (via javascript console)
+    - talking with the browser (aka like the javascript console)
         - reading / writting to the DOM
         - fire events (click, key)
     - what if you telneted into the javascript console and wrote tests?